Saturday, September 13, 2025

 A power flush helps restore the system’s efficiency, improve heat distribution, and prolong the life of your boiler.

-You should consider a power flush if you notice cold spots on your radiators, noisy pipes, or an overall drop in heating performance.
+You should consider it if you notice cold spots on your radiators, noisy pipes, or an overall drop in heating performance.
 It’s also a good idea to install a new boiler to ensure the existing system is free from debris that could damage the new equipment.

 A proper power flush requires specialist equipment, such as a professional-grade pump, which can be expensive to hire.